ShaneBerhoff/multiSelectOptimization/README.md

 ## Description

-A tool meant to be used for determining the most optimal guessing stratigy on a mulit-select question based on different conditions.
+A tool meant to be used for determining the most optimal guessing strategy on a multi-select question based on different conditions.

 ## Usage